KoBeWi/Godot-Project-Builds/README.md

 - **Steam**
     - **Steam CMD Path:** Path to `steamcmd.exe` that comes with Steam SDK.
 It's needed if you want to publish builds to Steam.
     - **Username:** Login used for authentication when uploading games.
-Note that Project Builder does not support console input, so you can't use account that uses Steam app for authentication (it requires inputting a code with each login).
+Note that Project Builder does not support console input, so you can't use account that uses Steam mobile app for authentication (it requires inputting a code with each login).
+E-mail 2FA only requires single authentication, which you can do externally.
     - **Password:** Password for the above account.
 Project Builder will automatically hide password when executing a command, but while the password is not stored in the project folder, it can be found in the global configuration file of Project Builder.

 - **GOG**